anhvungoc21/2048-plus-plus/README.md

 # 2048-plus-plus (Under Development)
-An exciting and customizable version of the game 2048!
+An hyped-up and customizable version of the game 2048!

 _Demo:_ https://2048-plus-plus.netlify.app/